MohammedAlewi/FAQ_MVC_Example/README.md

 # FAQ_MVC_Example
-its a an faq question adding site it has an add module
+its a an faq question adding site it has an add module functionality its done to demonestrate MVC frameWork